Apply

 20 credits from Foundation year

-Our VCD faculty includes exceptional designers with years of experience in the field.
+Additionally, our VCD faculty includes exceptional designers with years of experience in the field.
 They are here to encourage you every step of the way as you develop your personal design aesthetic and learn how to design to the needs of a client.
-Learn more about them here, or come visit them in person on a tour!

 Visual Communication Design